 In 2012, London Business School and Harvard Business School teamed up to study the “span of activity” of several CEOs.
 This is academic speak for the question, “what do business leaders do all day?”
 Their findings concluded that CEOs spend 1/3 of their time in meetings.
 No shocker there.
 Communication is the cornerstone of any business’s operating… Read more »

-Are you worried that you’re missing out on millions of dollars just by making the common operations mistakes of entrepreneurs?
-Ask yourself these five great questions: 1.
-Do you believe management activities are best saved for slow times?
-There is a purpose and value to dedicated management activity in almost every environment.
-If you prefer… Read more »
+Are you missing out on thousands of dollars just by making the common operations mistakes of entrepreneurs?
+To find out, ask yourself these five questions: 1.
+Are we sacrificing the long-term benefit of management and strategy for short term profit?
+There is a value to prioritizing some time to “management” time in almost every environment….
+Read more »

 They said we were crazy to launch a small business consultancy in Vancouver when we had: No relationships No local track record No start-up capital But, we weren’t worried.
 After all, it was autumn 2008: It was the middle of the greatest economic meltdown in 70 years The Olympics were coming and no one would… Read more »